 Education and prevention are the keys to this programme.
 Since there are never any penalties involved, it’s a great opportunity to learn more about boating safety and make sure that you are ready to take your vessel out on the water.

-If it passes, we will issue a sticker with a year label attached to indicate your boat was safe and in compliance on the date when checked.
+If it passes, we will issue either a Transport Canada or a CLI sticker with a year label attached to indicate your boat was safe and in compliance on the date when checked.
+Both stickers are accepted by the authorities.
 This does not prevent an enforcement agency from checking you again randomly but gives that agency an idea that you were in compliance at one time.

 If it fails, you can simply contact us again when you acquire the items we deemed as missing or expired.
 Once we check them again we will then issue a pass and provide you with your sticker(s).